Sally Wells: Development

 Sally is characterised by her constant need to have things her own way.
 She has been described as a strikingly pretty woman, catching the attention of all the other male characters, especially Henry.
 Mohr commented during an interview that "Sally was a bit of a control freak really.
 I think she liked to think she was easy going but she wasn't at all and she didn't cope very well when things didn't go the way she planned."
 She added that Sally was "good fun to play" because she is "a bit cranky at times and said what she thought."
 Mohr believed these character traits originated in Sally's childhood.
 She explained that "I think she was probably just trying to compensate for not really having any parents and having to make her own way in the world."
 Mohr has also described Sally as "ruthless, stubborn and pig-headed but likeable.
 She's straightforward, really, and she gives the boys a hard time."
 In her backstory, Sally had trained to be an aerobics and gym teacher.
 Mohr found it difficult because she had never done aerobics.
 To research the role, she joined a gym and quit smoking cigarettes.

 Sally's introductory story featured her arriving in Erinsborough in search of her father, Malcolm Clarke (Noel Trevarthen).
 Upon her arrival she learns that Des is her half-brother.
 Their backstory is explored and they discover that Malcolm had a brief romance with Sally's mother Kate after he had abandoned Des and his mother Eileen Clarke (Myra De Groot).
 Malcolm repeats this behaviour and leaves Kate alone.
 Mohr told Coral O'Connor from the Daily Mirror that Kate did not tell Malcolm she was pregnant and he does not know she exists.
 Sally had been working at the local coffee shop and concealing her true identity.
-Sally hides the her gym instructor career from Des and pretends to be a cook.
+Sally hides her gym instructor career from Des and pretends to be a cook.
 Mohr defended her characters actions explaining that "she comes to Erinsbrough to look for Des and Malcolm and goes about it in an underhand way because she doesn't know how she will be received."